-- All inpatients admitted to a secondary care facility for an overnight stay must have a COVID-19 test undertaken using a laboratory based PCR test, Rapid Diagnostic Test including POCT) or LFD test on admission.
+- All inpatients admitted to a secondary care facility for an overnight stay must have a COVID-19 test undertaken using an LFD (or other non-PCR based test) on admission.
 Results should be documented in patient case records and local arrangements followed for reporting in line with any local and national policy.
-Repeat testing on day 5 of admission may be undertaken if agreed necessary following a risk assessment by the local NHS Board. - All admissions with respiratory symptoms should have a laboratory based PCR undertaken.
-A Rapid Diagnostic Test (including POCT) or LFD test may also be performed in addition to PCR to support rapid patient placement assessments e.g. cohorting. - A new respiratory laboratory based PCR test must be performed at any point in the inpatient stay if new onset of respiratory symptoms are recognised or there is a clinical indication to do so.
-A Rapid Diagnostic Test (including POCT) or LFD may be used in addition to laboratory based PCR to support rapid patient placement decisions. - A COVID-19 test may be undertaken prior to transfer to another care area/NHS board if deemed necessary and always if transferred to a high risk setting (laboratory based PCR or optionally Rapid Diagnostic Test (including POCT) or LFD) - A risk assessment should be undertaken prior to performing an Aerosol generating Procedure (AGP) and must take account of any presenting respiratory symptoms.
-A
+Repeat testing on day 5 of admission may be undertaken if agreed necessary following a risk assessment by the local NHS Board.
+If the LFD (or other non-PCR based test) is positive at any point, a follow up PCR test is required and TBPs must commence. - All admissions with respiratory symptoms should have a laboratory based PCR undertaken.
+Rapid Diagnostic Test (PCR or non-PCR based) or LFD may be used in addition to laboratory based PCR test to support rapid patient placement decisions whilst PCR results are awaited. - A new respiratory laboratory based PCR test must be performed at any point in the inpatient stay if new onset of respiratory symptoms are recognised or there is a clinical indication to do so.
+Rapid Diagnostic Test (PCR or non-PCR based) or LFD may be used in addition to laboratory based PCR test to support rapid patient placement decisions whilst PCR results are awaited.
+Patients should be tested with LFD (or other non-PCR based test) to transfer to another care area/NHS board if deemed necessary and always if transferred to a high risk setting.

-PCR test, COVID-19 Rapid Diagnostic Test (including POCT) or LFD test is an optional consideration which may also be used to support the risk assessment.
+A risk assessment should be undertaken prior to performing an Aerosol generating Procedure (AGP) and must take account of any presenting respiratory symptoms.
+Optionally, LFD tests (or other non-PCR based tests) may also be used to support the risk assessment.
 Where there is no evidence of a respiratory virus, the AGP may be performed using standard infection control precautions (SICPs) and also negating the need for post AGP fallow times.